vagfed/ocp-ppc-install/README.md

 All LPARs in the OCP cluster must be located in the same subnet.
 They will use BOOTP, TFTP and HTTP protocols to contact the LPAR from where installation is started using the scripts, so routing is required and no firewall should be present.

 DHCP is not used and all LPARs will use fixed IP addresses.
 You will see DHCP daemon configured but it will answer only to BOOTP requests from well known MAC addresses.
-If your network already had DHCP running, you can savely use this procedure.
+If your network already had DHCP running, you can safely use this procedure.

 DNS resolution (direct and reverse) is required for all LPAR's IP addresses.
 A load balancer is mandatory and must be configured as described by OpenShift documentation.